LemuelBurke/Android-NFL-Super-Fan-App/2-requirements.md

 Third-Party API Integration:
 - The application must fetch NFL team and game-related data from a third-party API.
-- The application must display real-time game scores, team statistics, and upcoming game schedules.
+- The application must display up-to-date game scores, team statistics, and upcoming game schedules.

-- Internet Connectivity:
+Internet Connectivity:
 - The application must check if the device is connected to the internet.
 - If there is no internet connection, the app should display an appropriate message and provide limited offline functionality where possible.